 Indeed, the service provides all the features you might expect from a decent conversational platform including support of Intents, Entities, Actions with parameters, Contexts, Speech to Text and Text to Speech capabilities, along with machine learning that works silently and trains your model.

 Everything starts from Agents that represent the model and rules for your application.

-The interesting thing is that API.ai has built-in domains of knowledge (Intents with Entities and even suggested Replies ) on topics like small talk, weather, apps or even wisdom.
-It means that your new Agent on the system can recognize these Intents without any additional training – and even provide you the response text which you can use as the next thing your bot will say.
+The interesting thing is that API.ai has built-in domains of knowledge (Intents with Entities and even suggested Replies) on topics like small talk, weather, apps and even wisdom.
+It means that your new Agent on the system can recognize these Intents without any additional training – and even provide you with the response text which you can use as the next thing your bot will say.
 There are up to 35 different domains with full English support and partial support for the other six languages.

 Api.ai provides integrations with different bot platforms including Slack, Facebook Messenger, Kik, Alexa and Cortana.